CTAN Comprehensive TeX Archive Network

 If, for some reason, this fails, do a manual install (below).

 Note that these make targets depend on package, which does not do a clean build.
-To ensure a clean build, use make release inst or make release install.
+If one desires a clean build that is followed by an install, use make release inst or make release install.

 4.2.6 Removal